-Following treatment for a Ewing tumor, the main concerns for most families are the immediate and long-term effects of the tumor and its treatment, and concerns about the possibility of the tumor coming back.
+Following treatment for a Ewing tumor, the main concerns for most families are the short- and long-term effects of the tumor and its treatment, and concerns about the tumor still being there or coming back.

 It is certainly normal to want to put the tumor and its treatment behind you and to get back to a life that doesn’t revolve around cancer.
 But it’s important to realize that follow-up care is a central part of this process that offers your child the best chance for recovery and long-term survival.